iStock-1040411168.jpg

 The 2024 Scottish Real Bread Championships was held on Saturday 24th February at Bowhouse, St Monans in Fife and rounded off the 15th annual international Real Break Week.
 Real Bread is bread that contains no nasty additives, the kind of things that you won’t find in your pantry at home like stabilizers, E-numbers and so on.
 A record number entries were received this year from bakers all across Scotland and I’m pleased to say that I managed to walk away with 3 Gold, 3 Silver and 14 Bronze Awards.

-Like last year, Bere was the star of the show for me this year with my Bere Meal Sourdough Baguette attaining the 3 Golds.
+Like 2023, Bere was the star of the show for me in 2024’s competition with my Bere Meal Sourdough Baguette attaining the 3 Golds.
 Bere if you don’t know is an ancient form of barley that is (and has been for over 300 years) grown and milled for human consumption in the UK by the wonderful folk at Barony Mill in Orkney.
 My smoked 100% sourdough croissant and my Leinsamenbrot sourdough loaf attained Silver and my Vollkornbrot, Bere Meal Sourdough Boule, Sourdough Baguette and Toasted 3 Grain Brown Sourdough Tin all attained bronze across a range of categories.

 For more information on how you can support the push for Real Bread, check out the Real Bread Campaign at https://www.sustain.org/realbread/.